 Additional Tips & Considerations for Hiking Seceda

-- Access an easy-to-follow PDF of our Seceda hike to bring on your trip.
+- Download an easy-to-follow PDF of our Seceda hike to bring on your trip.

 - The Ortisei-Furnes gondola and Furnes-Seceda cable car operate from 8:30 am to 5:00 pm.
-Both open in early June and close mid-October.
+Both open in early June and close in mid-October.
 Mountain weather can impact opening and closing dates so make sure to review the lift schedule.

 - If you are planning to hike in Val Gardena for more than one day, save money by purchasing the Gardena Card.
 This card allows unlimited use of specific lifts and cableways.

 - If you plan to hike down Seceda, make sure to schedule your hike when you will still have daylight.

-- Additional ways to reach Seceda include taking the Col Raiser gondola from St. Christina or the Resciesa funicular from Ortisei.
+- Additional ways to reach Seceda include taking the Col Raiser gondola from St. Christina.
+Note: It is a steady 40+ minute trek uphill to the Seceda summit if you go this route.
+To avoid the uphill climb, you can make a short trek to the Fermeda chairlift, which will carry you to the summit.
+Another option to reach Seceda is the Resciesa funicular from Ortisei.
 Plan on extra time if using either option as they are a less direct route.
 If you do not like the idea of being elevated in a cable car, the Resciesa funicular runs on tracks so you never leave the ground.

 - If you want to experience Seceda at sunrise or sunset or are a landscape photographer looking to shoot Seceda at night, we recommend booking an overnight stay at the Fermeda Hut, Almhotel Col Raiser, or Rifugio Firenze.
 The other option for a sunrise view is to start the day early with a hike up from Ortisei.
-It also permitted to camp on Seceda in certain areas.
+It is also permitted to camp on Seceda in certain areas.
 If you plan to camp, be sure to pitch your tent away from private property and national parks.
 Also, pack up your site each morning.

 - The best time to see Seceda beaming with wildflowers and greenery rivaling Ireland is in July.